ShaoXiangChien/BacktestFlex/README.md

 Voila!
 The Streamlit portal will swing open in your browser.
 Now, the fun begins:

-- Pick your data realm: real-time or historical.
+- Choose your asset and data source: real-time or historical.
 - Craft your trading strategy with precision.
 - Tweak, adjust, refine.
 - Hit the simulation button and bask in the results!